Expulsion of the Acadians: Nova Scotia

-Historical comparisons
+Historical analysis

 According to historian John Mack Faragher, the religious and ethnic dimensions of the Expulsion of Acadians are in addition to, and deeply connected with, the military exigencies cited as causes for the Removals.
-There is significant evidence in the correspondence of military and civil leaders for Anti-Catholicism.
+There is significant evidence in the correspondence of military and civil leaders for anti-Catholicism.
 Faragher writes, "The first session of the Nova Scotia Assembly ... passed a series of laws intended to institutionalize Acadian dispossession" including an act titled "An Act for the Quieting of Possessions to Protestant Grantees of land formerly occupied by the French."
 In it and two subsequent acts, the Church of England was made the official religion.
-These acts granted certain political rights to Protestants while the new laws excluded Catholics from public office and the franchise and forbade Catholics from owning land in the province.
+These acts granted certain political rights to Protestants while the new laws excluded Catholics from public office and the franchise (the right to vote) and forbade Catholics from owning land in the province.
 It also empowered British authorities to seize all "popish" property (Church lands) for the crown and barred Catholic clergy from entering or residing in the province, as they wanted no repeat of Le Loutre and his type of war.
 In addition to other anti-Catholic measures, Faragher concludes "These laws—passed by a popular assembly, not enacted by military fiat—laid the foundation for the migration of Protestant settlers."

 In the 1740s, William Shirley had hoped to assimilate Acadians into the Protestant fold.
 He did so by trying to encourage (or force) Acadian women to marry English Protestants and statutes were passed which required the offspring of such unions to be sent to English schools and raised as "English Protestants" (quote from a letter by Shirley).
 This was linked to larger anxieties in the realm over the loyalty of Catholics in general—as Charles Stuart's Jacobite Rebellion was a Catholic-led rebellion as was Le Loutre's rebellion in Nova Scotia.
-Shirley, who in part was responsible for the Removals, according to historian Geoffery Plank, "recommended using military force to expel the most 'obnoxious' Acadians and replace them with Protestant immigrants.
+Shirley, who in part was responsible for the Removals, according to historian Geoffrey Plank, "recommended using military force to expel the most 'obnoxious' Acadians and replace them with Protestant immigrants.
 In time the Protestants would come to dominate their new communities."
 Shirley wanted "peaceable [loyal] subjects" and specifically, in his own words, "good Protestant ones."